Bolt uses automation for a human and efficient workplace

 Beyond silos: connecting and engaging the entire team

-‘Slack Connect establishes a workspace for two companies that work in different locations and with different mindsets, but who find common ground when they work together towards the same goal,’ explains Bogens.
-Not only does this make the collaboration deeper, but as Bolt uses these channels as part of the joint workflow, it also creates a more connected feel, engaging everyone.
-Daily updates are mixed with jokes, emojis and photos, developing relationships further.
+“Slack Connect establishes a workspace for two companies that work in different locations and with different mindsets, but who find common ground when they work together towards the same goal,” explains Bogens.
+Not only does this make the collaboration deeper —as Bolt uses these channels as part of the joint workflow— it also creates a more connected feel, engaging everyone.
+Daily updates are mixed with jokes, emojis, and photos, developing relationships further.

 Slack as part of culture